 All families celebrating sacraments at Lumen Christi must be registered members of the parish.
 Children must be active participants in faith formation programs at Lumen Christi or be enrolled in a Catholic school, the year before AND the year in which they are to receive the sacrament.
 Children must attend weekend mass with family members on a weekly basis.

-Infant Baptism class is offered monthly year-round.
-Every other month the class is held at St. Thomas More Catholic Community.
+Infant Baptism class is offered monthly year-round, as well as an at-home version.
 Parents are encouraged to participate in class well in advance of the desired date of Baptism.
 More information.

 Most children celebrate First Reconciliation and First Eucharist in 2nd grade, but parents decide when their child is ready.
 Some choose to wait until their child is older.
 More information about this process.

-The Rite of Christian Initiation of Adults is the process whereby those ages 7 or older prepare for Baptism, Confirmation and Eucharist.
-Those who were Baptized in Christian tradition may participate in a modified RCIA process to become Catholic.
+The Rite of Christian Initiation of Adults (RCIA) is the process for becoming Catholic.
+Those ages 7 or older prepare for Baptism, Confirmation and Eucharist.
+Those who were Baptized in another Christian tradition may participate in a modified RCIA process to become Catholic.
 Each person’s journey is unique, so we begin with a conversation about the individual’s situation.
 The RCIA team welcomes no-strings-attached inquiries.
-Please email Phyllis for more information.
+Please email Lynn for more information.

 If you have any questions please contact: